Mr. Popper's Penguins (film)

-Mr. Popper's Penguins is a 2011 American family comedy film distributed by 20th Century Fox, loosely based on the 1938 children's book of the same name.
-It is directed by Mark Waters, produced by John Davis, co-produced by Davis Entertainment Company and Dune Entertainment, written by Sean Anders, John Morris and Jared Stern, and stars Jim Carrey in the title role.
+Mr. Popper's Penguins is a 2011 American comedy film starring Jim Carrey, loosely based on the 1938 children's book.
+Produced by Davis Entertainment Company and Dune Entertainment and distributed by 20th Century Fox, it was directed by Mark Waters and written by Sean Anders, John Morris and Jared Stern.
 The film was originally slated for a release on August 12, 2011, but was moved up to June 17, 2011.
 The film received mixed reviews from critics and earned $187.3 million on a $55 million budget.

 Plot

-In an opening flashback, Thomas Popper Jr., is a child whose father traveled around the world during his childhood in the 1970s.
+In an opening flashback, Thomas Popper Jr. is a child whose father traveled around the world during his childhood in the 1970s.
 Popper rarely sees his father, Thomas Sr., during his travels and communicates with him through shortwave radio.

-In the present day, Popper is now a divorced real estate entrepreneur and a father of two children, Janie and Billy.
+In the present day, Popper is a divorced real estate entrepreneur and a father of two children, Janie and Billy.
 After returning home from work one day, Popper learns that his father has died during an adventure to Antarctica and, as per his will, has left him with a "souvenir" from his adventures in Antarctica.
 The following week, a crate containing a gentoo penguin, named Captain, appears at his door.
-Popper immediately becomes annoyed with the penguin and locks him in a bathroom before going to work.
+Popper immediately becomes annoyed with the penguin and locks her in a bathroom before going to work.
 After Captain accidentally floods his apartment with bath water, Popper calls his father's organization asking to return the penguin, but, due to a miscommunication, ends up receiving a shipment of five more penguins named Loudy, Bitey, Stinky, Lovey, and Nimrod.

 Popper intends to give them away to the zoo, but changes his idea when his children think that the penguins are Billy's birthday present.
-An incensed Popper is forced to spend evenings taking care of the penguins and bribing the apartment clerk to not rat him out to the board, as pets are not allowed in the apartment.
+An incensed Popper is forced to spend evenings taking care of the penguins and bribing the apartment clerk not to rat him out to the board, as pets are not allowed in the apartment.
 At one point, he receives an offer to take the penguins off his hands from Nat Jones, the antagonistic zookeeper at the New York Zoo, who warns him that the penguins won't survive at his house.
-Unknown to Popper, Jones also plans to trade the penguins for animals the zoo does not have.
+Unknown to Popper, Nat also plans to trade the penguins for animals the zoo does not have.

 At work, Popper is given the task of buying Tavern on the Green, the only privately owned piece of real estate in Central Park that is an old restaurant where he used to eat with his father when he was a child.
-However, the restaurant’s elderly owner, Selma Van Gundy, will only sell it to a person of true value.
+However, the restaurant's elderly owner, Selma Van Gundy, will only sell it to a person of true value.
 Popper has meetings with her, but due to him having to juggle them with taking care of the penguins, she begins to have some serious doubts about him.